What is ODP?

 Are Eastern Pennsylvania Youth Soccer ODP players required to attend Regional Camp?

 No, but player are strongly encouraged to attend.
 Regional camp is both a developmental and identification camp.
-Coaches at Region I Camp are looking for players to represent the region in national and international competitions.
+Coaches at East Region Camp are looking for players to represent the region in national and international competitions.
 Player pools are selected after region camp, with final rosters solidified for various competitions.
 From there, players may be identified for national pools or national teams.

 How much playing time will players receive in competition?

 Coaches are asked to attempt to play all players in matches that have no consequences for advancing in a tournament (I.e: during the Virginia Friendlies or round-robin play).
-In the Region I tournament for U15-U17's, ODP teams have a chance to advance but coaches are still asked to play everyone if possible.
+In the East Region tournament for U15-U17's, ODP teams have a chance to advance but coaches are still asked to play everyone if possible.

 What do the players wear to training?